Use case

 BioOx Reactor

-Neutralizes ammonia, VOCs, and odors — not just particles
+Captures and neutralizes ammonia, carbon monoxide, hydrogen sulfide, and other toxic gases, VOCs, and odors — not just particles.

 No ozone, no filters to replace, no particles recirculated